camunda/camunda-docs-manual/content/user-guide/quarkus-integration/_index.md

 Camunda supports the following deployment scenario:

-* executable JAR with embedded Tomcat and one embedded process engine.
+* executable JAR with one embedded process engine.

 There are other possible variations that might also work, but are not tested by Camunda at the moment.